romanejaquez/dartpad_workshop_starter/public/step_05/instructions.md

 ```

-Now take this for a spin by hitting ```Run``` on DartPad and stretching the screen width-wise, so you will see that when it hits the expected breakpoints, the sidebar widget behaves accordingly.
+Now take this for a spin by hitting ```Run``` on DartPad and stretching the **UI Output** panel width-wise, so you will see that when it hits the expected breakpoints, the sidebar widget behaves accordingly.